Antique Identifier App

 Main cautionStill requires verification for age, maker, condition, and authenticityResults can drift toward modern products, shopping listings, or look-alikesAvailability and capability vary by device, region, and software version

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+A visual antique search can narrow the hunt faster than typing guesses about style, maker, material, or era into a search box.
 For antiques, the best choice is usually the tool that helps you move from an unknown object to verifiable keywords, close visual matches, and construction details you can check.

 Antique Identification Use Cases